syaohui/stochastic_condensation_info_flow/README.md

 ## Overview

-This repository provides the **summary data** needed to reproduce all figures in the paper.
-Raw per-droplet simulation data (~5–10 GB per case) is excluded and can be regenerated from the model code.

 The study presents Monte Carlo simulations for two stochastic condensation models:

 - **Model 1** (McGraw & Liu, 2006): Brownian drift–diffusion model where the saturation ratio fluctuation is treated as white noise.